 The Eclipse plug-in deals with the addition of new project wizards and the Java app engine allows it to develop good quality web apps with the help of Google Web Toolkit (GWT).
 This Eclipse plug-in includes in its package, the App Engine as well as GWT SDKs.

-With the development tools like Eclipse, Maven, Jenkins etc being used, the app engine SDK lets you perform testing of applications in the local environment and then let deployment be executed with easy and straightforward command line tools.
+With development tools like Eclipse, Maven, Jenkins, etc being used, the app engine SDK lets you perform testing of applications in the local environment and then let deployment be executed with easy and straightforward command-line tools.